 Today, the tower has become the symbol of the capital with a touristic

 reputation that goes beyond the borders.
 At the esplanade of this famous tower, there is an architectural marvel, the mausoleum Mohamed V where the two kings Mohamed V and Hassan II, his son, rest.

 Madrassa (The school):

-Built-in the 17th century, this building was probably originally the palace of the kaid of the privateers, it was used as a flying school then was transformed into a medrassa.
+Built-in the 17th century, this building was probably originally the palace of the kaid of the privateers, it was used as a flying school then was transformed into a madrassa.
 It now houses the interesting museum of Moroccan art.
-In the patio, of a very pure style, in the galleries and adjoining rooms, in the old student rooms, are exposed magnificent collections of artworks and indigenous objects; manuscripts (700 years old Korans), Berber and Arab jewels, weapons, pottery from Fez, carved chests, carpets from Rabat, embroideries from Salé, Rabat, Fez and Meknes.
+In the patio, of a very pure style, in the galleries and adjoining rooms, in the old student rooms, are exposed magnificent collections of artworks and indigenous objects; manuscripts (700 years old Korans), Berber and Arab jewels, weapons, pottery from Fez, carved chests, carpets from Rabat, embroideries from Salé, Rabat, Fez, and Meknes.
 The reconstitution of a Moroccan interior and a barber store complete the museum.

 It was built at the end of the 12th century. by Yacoub el Mansour.
 Its majestic proportions, the elegance of its arch, the richness without a profusion of its sculptures, and the beautiful red tint of its stone make it

 one of the most remarkable works of Almohad art.
 From the terrace that covers the gate of the Oudayas, a superb panorama on the modern city of Rabat, the medina, the garden of the Oudayas, the Bou Regreg, the Hassan tower, Salé, and the Ocean.